ianstormtaylor/void/docs/void.md

 import { Void } from 'void'
 ```

-The `Void` namespace contains the main methods you use to configure and control sketches in Void.
-You use them to setup your canvas, define custom traits, and hook up interactions.
+The `Void` namespace holds the tools you use to control a sketch.
+You use them to size your canvas, generate random values, define custom traits, and wire up interactions.

-All the methods are fully treeshakeable, so you will only bundle what you use.
+Void is fully treeshake-able, so you'll only bundle methods you use.

 - [**Canvas**](#canvas)
   - [`Void.draw()`](#voiddraw)